nadavrot/arpfloat/README.md

    println!("{}", b); // Prints 2648!
 ```

-The Example directory contains a program that computes pi in FP256.
+The `example` directory contains a program that computes pi in float-256.

 ### Resources